Laredo Water Quality at a Glance

 Treatment Technology

-- Dual Treatment Plants: Two water treatment facilities (Columbia and Jefferson) with a combined capacity of 85 million gallons per day utilize conventional treatment processes including coagulation, sedimentation, filtration, and disinfection.
+- Dual Treatment Plants: The Jefferson Street and El Pico facilities have a combined capacity of 85 million gallons per day, using conventional treatment processes — coagulation, sedimentation, filtration, and disinfection.

-- Disinfection Method: Laredo primarily uses chloramine (a combination of chlorine and ammonia) as its disinfectant, though the city temporarily switched to free chlorine during the October 2024 crisis for more aggressive disinfection before returning to chloramines in December 2024.
+- Disinfection Method: Laredo uses chloramine (chlorine combined with ammonia) as its standard disinfectant.
+During the October 2024 crisis, the city temporarily switched to free chlorine for aggressive disinfection before returning to chloramines in December 2024.
+The switch back followed a structured seven-day conversion process.

 Water Quality and Conservation Initiatives